-Our ISO 27701 framework will help you as you create your PIMS.
-It’ll make sure that your PIMS aligns with and meets the needs of each section of the standard.
+Our ISO 27701 solution is a pre-configured PIMS.
+It’ll make sure that your privacy work aligns with and meets the needs of each section of the standard.
 And because it’s regulation agnostic, you can map it onto any regulation or regulations you need to.

 Your PIMS will follow ISO 27701 and help you achieve GDPR compliance by:

 You’ll start the PIMS development process by understanding the context your PIMS will work in.
 You’ll define whether your organisation’s a PII controller, PII processor or both.
 And you’ll make sure you’re aware of:

 - Legal factors, like privacy legislation, regulations or judicial decisions

 - Organisational factors, like its context, governance, policies and procedures

 - Practical factors, like any administrative decisions and contractual requirements